py-library/fastapi_advanced_filters/docs/reference.md

 # API Reference

-This document summarizes the public API exposed by `fastapi-filter` for building filter models.
+This document summarizes the public API exposed by `fastapi_advanced_filters` for building filter models.

 ## BaseFilter